 - Professional certifications from Microsoft, Oracle and others

 - Attention to detail, a strong customer service orientation and the ability to work as part of a team

-Data storage has dramatically changed over time from mainframes to databases to the cloud.
-But as long as there’s data, that data will need to be managed.
-The database administrator role is not going to lose steam any time soon.
+Data storage has dramatically changed over time, from mainframes to databases to the cloud.
+But as long as there’s data, people will want information from that data, and it will need to be managed.
+The DBA role is not going to lose steam any time soon.